Aïda Yazbeck: Early life

 Sister Yazbeck originally lived in Mount Lebanon, Jdeidet El Matn, near Beirut.
-Before moving to Chad, Yazbeck worked for 22 years in university education and was an active member of Caritas in Lebanon, where she worked with Palestinian migrants who had been displaced amid wars.
+Before moving to Chad, Yazbeck worked for 22 years in university education and was an active member of Caritas Lebanon, where she worked with Palestinian migrants who had been displaced amid wars.

 Activism

-Sister Yazbeck worked for Caritas in Lebanon for 20 years, helping those displaced by wars in the south of the country and Palestinian migrants.
+Sister Yazbeck worked for Caritas Lebanon for 20 years, helping those displaced by wars in the south of the country and Palestinian migrants.
 Yazbeck is a proud migrant herself, and supports acceptance and integration of migrants, describing the Al-Mouna center as a place that accepts all without exception.

 Sister Yazbeck and her foundation have worked with groups outside of Chad to promote conflict resolution.
 These include the Swiss Embassy in Chad and the Cordoba Peace Institute (CPI) of Geneva, who helped to train the staff of the Cultural Center to understand the religious, environmental, and ethnic conflicts in Chad and how to resolve them peacefully by fostering mutual respect between groups and institutions.